Veriff: History

 Veriff was created by Kaarel Kotkas who, while living on Hiiumaa, the second-largest island of Estonia, had experienced difficulties with identification-based transactions.
 As he helped run his family farm, he tried to buy supplies online and encountered difficulties setting up a PayPal account – he was rejected as he was a minor.
 Without thinking twice at the time, he tampered with the photo of his government issued ID card and changed the year of his birth from 1994 to 1984.
 His PayPal account was activated, but the thought of how easy it was to trick the system was unsettling for Kotkas.
 And so, he was set on the path of developing a better and more secure ID verification process.
-After a short spell of working on the verification operations at Wise (then TransferWise), Kotkas founded Veriff in 2015 as a startup that would combine different methods of distanced verification to provide a more reliable online service.
+After a short spell of working on the verification operations at Wise, Kotkas founded Veriff in 2015 as a startup that would combine different methods of distanced verification to provide a more reliable online service.

 In Estonia, the service launched in June 2016 and by September 2016, the company employed 12 people.
 For a year, Veriff worked with the Ministry of Finance, Ministry of the Interior, the Estonian Data Protection Inspectorate, and Estonian e-residency program, to create procedures for using the national registries that would preserve the integrity of personal data.
 Among its first clients was Estonia's largest online retailer Hansapost.

 The company started by offering verification services to the banking sector.
 After the initial investor, Estonian bank Inbank (formerly Cofi) from 2016, another Estonian bank LHV started offering bank account opening via video link only, without any physical visits, in 2017.
 Financial regulations in Estonia didn't allow opening accounts for enterprises or making transfers over 10,000 euros without physical identification.
 The possibility of distanced identification for banks became legally available in Estonia in June 2016.